sivaramambikasaran/sivaramambikasaran.github.io/blog/opinions.md

 <!-- - <a href="https://drive.google.com/file/d/1rx1xMsyfTOlY-85O0_pwdLRKen29F3yf/view?usp=sharing">The sad truth on how science has evolved.</a> -->

+- Simple decisions to be rich and happy

+  - Read, Learn
+  - Have hobbies.
+If one of your hobbies is your profession, consider yourself to be lucky and have few more hobbies.
+  - Avoid social media, 24x7, emails, chats, etc.
+  - Never own a credit card
+  - Never take a loan/EMI
+  - Buying a house is not an investment
+  - Take care of the pennies and the pounds will take care of themselves
+  - Buy things that you will utilise
+  - Invest money in good business and invest time in yourself

+  All the above are not only easy to preach but also easy to practice.
+The irony is that majority in the modern society won't practice, thanks to mindless consumerism and FOMO.

 - "The difference between a rogue and gentleman is that the former is capable of roguery while the latter is not capable of roguery or the latter pretends to be a gentleman."

 - "Two of the biggest scams of our time: (i) Insurance, (ii) Vaccines; Both these scams rely on fear mongering.
 And as with all good scams only a tiny part of the scam is in principle useful/true/valid.
 Modern art is a close third."